allmaps/allmaps/packages/attach/README.md

   rcps
 )

-// Use the .toGeoreferencedMaps() method to solve the attached transformation and infere new GCPs from the attachments const resultingGeoreferencedMaps = attachedtransformation.toGeoreferencedMaps() const resultingGeoreferencedMap0 = resultingGeoreferencedMaps[0] const resultingGeoreferencedMap1 = resultingGeoreferencedMaps[1]
+// Use the .toGeoreferencedMaps() method to solve the attached transformation and infer new GCPs from the attachments const resultingGeoreferencedMaps = attachedtransformation.toGeoreferencedMaps() const resultingGeoreferencedMap0 = resultingGeoreferencedMaps[0] const resultingGeoreferencedMap1 = resultingGeoreferencedMaps[1]